hltcoe/patapsco/docs/config.md

 ```
 The jsonl format for queries is defined in `formats.md`.

+If you want to do different text processing on the documents and queries, set `strict_check` under `process` to false.
+This is useful if preprocessing the queries in specific ways outside of Patapsco.

 ### retrieve
 The only retrieve component currently is lucene through pyserini.
 The most basic config for retrieve looks like this: